Patternslib/Patterns/docs/create-a-pattern.md

 The minimal pattern shown before works, but does not actually do anything.
 Lets extend it to add a CSS class to headers in your document.
-To do this we need to do two things: 1) add an ``init`` function to the pattern which will update the DOM, and 2) specify for which DOM elements our init function must be called.
+To do this we need to do two things: 1) specify which DOM elements our pattern wants to handle, and
+2) add an ``init`` function which will update the DOM.

 ```javascript
 var mypattern = {